ArielBritezDiaz/ArielBritezDiaz/README.md

 ## Projects
 Some of my projects and repositories are public, here are some of them:

-### <a href="https://github.com/ArielBritezDiaz/blockchain_flit" target="_blank">Blockchain Flit</a>
-A cryptocurrency called 'Flitcoin' developed with Solidity, along with the blockchain and the coin developed with Python.
-CMF Engines: An e-commerce oriented towards collectible cars, motorcycles, and Formula cars, developed with PHP for the Backend.

 ### <a href="https://github.com/ArielBritezDiaz/flit-application" target="_blank">Flit Application</a>
 A mobile application called "Flit", which is developed with React Native and aims at managing daily personal finances.\
 This project was done in a team.